Procedures

 - The logic runs server-side.

-LIMIT, or replace the scan with a procedure.
+LIMIT.
 See Best Practices. - The output is decision-ready.
 A procedure returns labeled columns you can paste straight into a ticket.

 One caveat: BGP routing history over a large network is slow.
 Keep a LIMIT on whisper.history() calls and expect a longer round trip.